matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 Custom variables are a powerful feature that enable you to track custom values for each visit, and/or each page view.
 Please see the [Tracking custom variables](http://piwik.org/docs/custom-variables/) documentation page for general information.

 You can se tup up to 5 custom variables (name and value) for each visit to your website, and/or up to 5 custom variables for each page view.
-If you set a custom variable to a visitor, when he comes back 1 hour or 2 days later, it will be a new visit and his/her custom variables will be empty.
+If you set a custom variable to a visitor, when he comes back one hour or two days later, it will be a new visit and his/her custom variables will be empty.

 There are two "scopes" which you can set your custom variables to.
 The "scope" is the 4th parameter of the function `setCustomVariable()`.

 - when scope = "visit", the custom variable's name and value will be stored in the visit in the database.
 You can therefore store up to 5 custom variables of scope "visit" for each visit.
 - when scope = "page", the custom variable's name and value will be stored for the page view being tracked.
 You can therefore store up to 5 custom variables of scope "page" for each page view.

+The "index" parameter is the custom variable slot index, an integer from 1 to 5. (note: [read this FAQ](https://piwik.org/faq/how-to/faq_17931/) if you need more than the default 5 slots).

 Custom variable statistics are reported in Piwik under **Visitors &gt; custom variables**.
 Both custom variables of scope "visit" and "page" are aggregated in this report.